-The burden associated with this requirement is the time and effort it would take for the State to customize its quality assurance and improvement plan to the self-directed service delivery model.
-We estimate that it would take one State 100 hours to customize its quality assurance and improvement plan and no further burden would be associated with this requirement.
-The one-time maximum burden associated with this requirement is 5,600 hours.
-(56 States × 100 hours = 5,600 hours)
+The burden associated with this requirement is the time and effort it would take for the State to customize its quality assurance and improvement plan to the self-directed service

-Section 441.484 Financial Management Services
+Section 441.484 Financial management services.

 Section 441.484(a) proposes that States may choose to provide financial management services to participants self-directing PAS, with the exception of those participants utilizing the cash option who directly perform those functions.
 Section 441.484(c) proposes to require that the financial management entity provide functions including, but not limited to, the following: